intel-analytics/BigDL-2.x/docs/docs/Orca/orca-pytorch-quickstart.md

-**In this guide we will describe how to scale out PyTorch (v1.5 or later) programs using Orca in 4 simple steps.**
+**In this guide we will describe how to scale out PyTorch (v1.5 or above) programs using Orca in 4 simple steps.**

 ### **Step 0: Prepare Environment**